Chemin de la Liberté - Freedom Trail, Ariège Pyrenees 6 Day Trek

 Trek approx 8 - 9 hours

-A challenging day lies ahead of us today, as our trek takes us into serious mountain terrain.
-We are headed for the Col de Craberous (2382m), but first pass the crash site of a British Halifax bomber.
-80km off its intended route, which sadly crashed on a training flight in July 1945, killing all seven on board.
+A challenging day lies ahead of us today, as our trek heads into serious mountain terrain towards the Col de Craberous (2382m), passing the crash site of a British Halifax bomber.
+80km off its intended route, it sadly crashed on a training flight in July 1945, killing all seven on board.
 Wreckage is left untouched out of respect, and a plaque commemorates the crew.
-We continue to climb and descend, usually steeply.
+We continue to climb to the top of the col and descend to Espugues refuge and towards a beautiful mountain lake for lunch.
 We’re likely to see wild horses in this area.
 As we near the snow-line, the scenery becomes more impressive; craggy peaks and towering cliffs, with patches of snow between the jagged rocks.
-It’s spectacular, but not a hospitable landscape, especially in bad weather; it’s hard to imagine how those escaping France would have felt, making this journey in the dark and in fear of betrayal and capture.
-After our last steep climb involving some bouldery steps we cross a col to descend to the Estagnous Refuge (2245m) for the night.
+It’s hard to imagine how those escaping France would have felt, making this journey in the dark and in fear of betrayal and capture.
+Rising up from the lake there are some bouldery steps where hands are needed and it's neccessary to put one or more walking poles away.
+After our last steep climb trends across over glacier scraped granite slabs up to the cap de pecouch.
+We descend over boulder-strewn slopes to the Estagnous refuge.
+(2245m).
+(B,L,D)

 Day 5: Estagnous – Spanish border – Ax les Thermes